pathumd/smart-go-kart/README.md

 - Used two full-sized 830 point breadboards to host 3 ultrasonic sensors each

 ### Resistors
-- Used a voltage divider circuit using 1kΩ (x6) and 2kΩ (x6) resistors to lower the sensor output voltage from 5V to 3.3V.
-Consider the example diagram below.
+- Used a voltage divider circuit with 1kΩ (x6) and 2kΩ (x6) resistors to lower the sensor output voltage from 5V to 3.3V.
+Consider the example diagram below (values vary).
 <img width="300" alt="image" src="https://github.com/pathumd/smart-go-kart/assets/65776520/7a4949cc-ca00-487e-9861-f678b794ccd6">

 ### Jumper wires